“She’s my ears, and I’m her eyes!”

 Ronald Clark nearly screamed this as he described his relationship with his “beautiful and splendid wife,” Dorothy.

 This week, Dorothy Clark turns 101 years old.
-She is nearly blind, and he is deaf in one ear, but despite the challenges, aches and pains that come with age, the Clarks’ youthful spirits remain untouched.
+She is nearly blind, and he is deaf in one ear, but the Clarks’ youthful spirits remain untouched despite the challenges, aches, and pains that come with age.

 For Dorothy’s 101st birthday, the Clarks tell Alvita Care the story of their romantic getaway ten years back…from a nursing home.

-As Mr. and Mrs. Clark approached their 90s, they found it increasingly difficult to manage on their own: Ronald had begun to rely on a wheelchair and to require personal care and assistance with almost all of his daily activities.
+As Mr. and Mrs. Clark approached their 90s, they found it increasingly difficult to manage on their own: Ronald had begun to rely on a wheelchair and required personal home care and assistance with his care management.
 As Dorothy’s sight and strength weakened, it became clear that she would no longer be able to care for Ronald on her own.

 For many weeks Dorothy would walk over to the nursing home every single day and sit alongside Ronald.
 But Ronald and Dorothy were not satisfied with this arrangement and decided that if they had gotten through over 60 years of marriage together, this was certainly not the time to stop!
 And indeed, on a late afternoon in mid-July, Dorothy and Ronald decided enough was enough.
 Without asking permission, signing any forms, or notifying the rest of the family, Dorothy took Ronald out for a walk in his wheelchair.
-But this time Dorothy did not take Ronald back to the nursing home; she brought him back home where they have lived together ever since!
+But this time, Dorothy did not take Ronald back to the nursing home care; she brought him back home, where they have lived together ever since!

 I stare at this couple in awe and admiration as they tell their romantic tale.
 Watching them closely, I see how their faces brighten up as they giggle at the rebelliousness of their actions.
-After all, today Dorothy and Ronald Clark’s marriage and spirit is still going strong: With the help of an Alvita Caregiver around the clock, many pairs of glasses, and several hearing aids, the Clarks are still able to enjoy each other’s company, throughout daytime and night.
+After all, today, Dorothy and Ronald Clark’s marriage and spirit are still going strong: With the help of a Home Caregiver around the clock, many pairs of glasses, and several hearing aids, the Clarks are still able to enjoy each other’s company, throughout daytime and night.

 *For privacy reasons, all the names in this story were changed